show_page.php1 : dm20.jpg

 HISTORY: Vomiting post feeding for a week.
 Exploratory surgery revealed small nodular liver.

-HISTOPATHOLOGIC DESCRIPTION: Affecting 80% of the section, there is loss of hepatocytes with replacement by high number of macrophages, often arranged in sheets, with abundant amounts of golden-brown, irregular, intracytoplasmic, granular pigment (hemosiderin, hemosiderosis).
-Admixed with the hemosiderin-laden macrophages are fewer lymphocytes, moderate numbers of foreign body-type multinucleated giant cells rarely with greater than 80 nuclei, scant hemorrhage, fibrin, and edema, and hypertrophied fibroblasts and variably mature fibrous connective tissue that often center on and bridge between portal areas (portal bridging fibrosis).
+HISTOPATHOLOGIC DESCRIPTION: Affecting 80% of the section, there is loss of hepatocytes with replacement by numerous macrophages, often arranged in sheets, with abundant golden-brown, irregular, intracytoplasmic, granular pigment (hemosiderin, hemosiderosis).
+Admixed with the hemosiderin-laden macrophages are fewer lymphocytes, foreign body-type multinucleated giant cells rarely with greater than 80 nuclei, scant hemorrhage, fibrin, and edema, and hypertrophied fibroblasts with variably mature fibrous connective tissue that often centers on and bridges between portal areas (portal bridging fibrosis).
 Within areas of fibrosis, there are increased numbers of bile duct profiles; these are often lined by hyperplastic, hypertrophic epithelial cells that often pile up to 4 cell layers thick and are enlarged with swollen nuclei, respectively (biliary ductular reaction).
-Small islands of hepatocytes remain within the sheets of hemosiderin-laden macrophages.
-There are also variably sized, up to 4mm diameter, irregular nodules of hepatocytes that retain hepatic chord architecture (nodular regeneration).
+Small islands of hepatocytes containing similar intracytoplasmic hemosiderin remain within the sheets of macrophages.
+There are variably sized, up to 4mm diameter, irregular nodules of hepatocytes that retain hepatic chord architecture (nodular regeneration).
 Hepatocytes at the margin of regenerative lobules and islands are often either enlarged with vacuolated cytoplasm (degeneration) or are shrunken and angular with hypereosinophilic cytoplasm and pyknotic nuclei (necrosis).
 Within remaining sinusoids there are numerous hemosiderin-laden Kupffer cells.
 Individual hepatocytes often have abundant brown intracytolasmic pigment (hemosiderin or lipfuscin).
-Collagen fibers are multifocally deeply basophilic (collagen ferrugination).
+Collagen fibers are multifocally deeply basophilic (mineralization).
 There is increased subcapsular clear space and multifocally the lymphatics are markedly dilated (edema).

-MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular degeneration and necrosis, multifocal to coalescing, chronic, severe, with nodular regeneration, marked hemosiderosis, portal bridging fibrosis, biliary ductular reaction, and collagen ferrugination, Collie dog, canine.
+MORPHOLOGIC DIAGNOSIS: Liver: Hepatocellular degeneration and necrosis, chronic, multifocal to coalescing, severe, with nodular regeneration, marked hemosiderosis, portal bridging fibrosis, biliary ductular reaction, and collagen mineralization, Collie dog, canine.

 ETIOLOGIC DIAGNOSIS: Hepatic hemochromatosis